 When God saw what they did, how they turned from their evil ways, God changed his mind about the calamity that he had said he would bring upon them; and he did not do it.

-To interpret today's gospel we must keep a healthy balance between contemplation and action, and remember that each of us reflects, simultaneously, Martha and Mary, Paul and Peter, Jonah and Nineveh.
-They are all symbols for something God wants of us.
-This does not deny their individual reality but enshrines Paul's view that "everything in the Scriptures was written for our instruction" (Rom 15:4).
+Today's Scriptures propose a healthy balance between contemplation and action, since each of us reflects, simultaneously, Martha and Mary, Paul and Peter, Jonah and Nineveh.
+They are all pointers to something God wants of us.
+This is not to deny their individual personalities, but it echoes St Paul's view that "everything in the Scriptures was written for our instruction" (Rom 15:4).

-Jonah was a man of action, though not always good action.
+Jonah was a man of action, though not always inclined to listen for God's will.
 As we saw yesterday, when ordered to Nineveh to preach repentance he acted promptly but in the wrong direction.
-He could have avoided all trouble by ignoring the Lord's command and sleeping his life away at home in Israel.
+He could have avoided trouble by just ignoring the Lord's command and sleeping his life away at home in Israel.
 Martha is like others in Luke's rendition of the Good News, who threw parties, beginning with Simon Peter's mother-in-law (4:39) and including the father of the prodigal son (15:22-24), Zacchaeus the tax collector (19:5-6) and Jesus' own preparations for the Last Supper (22:7-13).
-Silent contemplation is the exception, not the rule, in the Old and New Testament.
-In the Book of Jonah repentance did not consist simply in the ritual acts of sackcloth and ashes.
-All persons were required to "turn from their evil ways," a phrase repeated twice in this short book, and therefore essential for true conversion.
+Silent contemplation is the exception, not the rule, in both the Old and the New Testament.
+In the Book of Jonah repentance was not just the ritual of sackcloth and ashes.
+All were required to "turn from their evil ways," a phrase repeated twice in this short book, and therefore essential for true conversion.
 Both ritual and moral action were expected.

-Still, the role of Mary begins to emerge as also a valid option.
-First of all, note how Moses, the founder of biblical religion, ascends into the clouds as he went up on mount Sinai and "stayed there for forty days and forty nights" (Exod 24:18).
-Later we are told that during his time spent in writing the law, Moses refrained from "eating any food or drinking any water" (Exod 34:28).
-The king of Nineveh also called for fasting, penance and prayer on the part of everyone, to draw close to god.
+But the quiet, listening stance of Mary of Bethany also appears as a valid option.
+As a background, we can recall how Moses, the founder of biblical religion, ascended up on mount Sinai and "stayed there for forty days and forty nights" (Exod 24:18).
+And during his time spent in writing the law, Moses refrained from eating or drinking (Exod 34:28).
+The king of Nineveh also called his people to fasting, penance and prayer, to draw near to God.

-Most people on hearing this gospel feel some sympathy for Martha.
-There she is working hard in the service of Jesus and Jesus declares that Mary has chosen the better part.
-"Poor old Martha" would be a fairly common response.
-Jesus is clearly not opposed in principal to people working hard in his service and in the service of others.
-Yesterday's parable of the Good Samaritan praises compassion and active love.
+Most people on hearing this gospel feel sympathy for Martha.
+There she is preparing a meal for Jesus and his friends, and for some reason he declares that Mary has chosen the better part.
+"Poor old Martha" would be a common response.
+Clearly Jesus is not opposed in principle to people working hard in the service of others.
+In the parable of the Good Samaritan he praised the man's compassion and love.
 But as the book of Ecclesiastes says, "there is a time for every matter under heaven," and in light of this we could say, "there is a time to be active and a time to refrain from activity."

-Apparently Jesus understood that his visit to the home of the two sisters was a time for them to refrain from activity so as to listen to his word.
-Jesus had something to say and he wanted them to listen.
+When visiting the home of the two sisters Jesus understood it as a time for them to refrain from activity so as to listen to what he had to say.
 It was Mary who recognized that this was the kind of hospitality Jesus wanted on this occasion, the hospitality of listening rather than the hospitality of activity.
-Mary was more attuned to what the Lord really wanted than Martha was.
+Mary was more attuned to what the Lord really wanted than was her sister.
 Yes, the Lord wants us to work on his behalf, but he also wants us to listen to him.
-Wisdom consists in knowing when the time has come to be active and busy in the Lord's service and when it is time simply to sit and listen to his word.
+Wisdom consists in knowing when it's time to be active and busy in the Lord's service and when it is time simply to sit and listen to his word.